Table of Contents

 Regardless that you are a Six Sigma Green Belt Certified, Six Sigma Black Belt Certified, an interviewer mostly checks the basic knowledge of a candidate.

-Here is a list of basic questions that can be asked.
+Here is a list of basic Six Sigma Interview Questions and Answers that can be asked.

 Q.1.
 What is Six Sigma?

-The first and basic question that an interviewer can ask is your knowledge about Six Sigma.
+The first and basic Six Sigma Interview Questions and Answers that an interviewer can ask is your knowledge about Six Sigma.

 In simple terms, Six Sigma is a technique that an organization uses to improve its business process and quality.
 Using the methodology of Six Sigma, an organization can elevate performances and decrease process variation.
 This in return helps a business reduce defects, ameliorate profits, increase employee morale, and improve product quality.